danny30053/to-do/Readme.md

 ## Installation

-1. Clone this repository and install required packages for both Fron-end and Back-end
+1. Clone this repository and install required packages for both Front-end and Back-end:

 ### Front End